 referrer of the month

-• If you’re running a customer referral program, it’s important to keep your customers in the loop and encourage them to refer their friends.
-If they’ve been referred by someone else, personally invite them to participate in your program if they haven’t joined already.
+• If you’re running a customer referral program, keep customers in the loop and personally invite referred customers to participate once they join.

-• If you’re running an employee referral program, make sure your employees are well aware of the program and how it works.
-Promote the program at all-hands meetings, and showcase the rewards for more potential buy-in.
+• If you’re running an employee referral program, promote it at all-hands meetings and showcase rewards to drive buy-in.

 Pro tip: When you’re looking to expand your business network, you might also consider combing through LinkedIn connections, online networking groups you’ve joined, and local businesses (via your local chamber of commerce).